-In order to delete one or more applications, click on "Applications" tab and then "Delete application(s)" operation, select the application(s) you want to remove from the database in the list on the right and click on "Next >" button:
+In order to delete one or more applications,

+- 1. Click on "Applications" tab - 2.
+Click on "Delete application(s)" operation 2 - 3.
+Select the application(s) you want to remove from the database in the list on the right 3.
+If you don't see an application recently added, press F5 to refresh the list contents. - 4.
+Click on the "Next >" button

-The wizard will confirm you that your applications have been deleted once the process has completed:
+5. The wizard will confirm you that your applications have been deleted once the process has completed.